 Growing up in the D.C. area and attending Washington Football (then named the Redskins) games with his father, Gerald, his youth and young adulthood were shaped and inspired by his devotion to the team.
 Snyder has put his passion into action since purchasing the team in 1999, consistently leading the franchise to new prominence in the community, the business world and the National Football League.
 Under his leadership, the team has raised millions of dollars for charitable efforts and maintained its place in the top tier of the world’s most valuable sports franchises.

-Jason Wright is president of the Washington Football Team.
-His responsibilities include leading the organization’s business divisions, including operations, finance, sales, and marketing.
-He is the first Black team president in the history of the NFL and currently is the youngest team president in the League.
+As President of the Washington Football Team, Jason Wright is responsible for leading the organization’s business divisions, including operations, finance, sales, and marketing.
+In addition to leading a historic transformation of a sports franchise, he is the first Black team president in the history of the NFL and currently is the youngest team president in the League.
 He is the fourth former NFL player to become president of a team.

 Martin Mayhew enters his first season as General Manager of the Washington Football Team.